-This event is a one-day workshop from the WISERD thematic group on Language, Citizenship and Identity.
+This event was a one-day workshop from the WISERD thematic group on Language, Citizenship and Identity.
 Patterns of mobility and migration have major implications for the three thematic areas of language, citizenship, and identity.
 These include movements between different places, across individual life courses, and the daily movements involved in commuting to work, travelling for education and for leisure.
 There are also the newer forms of mobility in which people use technologies to communicate across distances, transferring information and knowledge through their personal, social, and business networks.
 Such movements bring different social groups into contact with one another, reshape the boundaries between communities and localities, and impact upon people’s sense of identity and belonging.

-Workshop contributions will focus in particular on:
+Workshop contributions focused in particular on:

 - Qualitative and quantitative data sources and methods

 - Language use and language change in relation to migration and mobility

 - Migration impacts on communities and localities in Wales.

 Contributors included Paul Milbourne (Cardiff), Stephen Drinkwater (WISERD Swansea), Andrew Thompson (Glamorgan), and Hywel Jones (Welsh Language Board)